About Kombo Moyana Biography, Career, Death - Pindula, Local Knowledge

 Death

-Kombo Moyana died on 19 January 2021.
-The cause of death was not revealed.[6]
+Kombo Moyana died on 19 January 2021.[6]
+State media stated that Moyana reportedly succumbed to Covid-19-related complications.[7]

 References